-When you’re a mom (or dad) who works from home it can be a difficult task to keep your area neat, clean and tranquil.
-My desk on a good day can be covered with work, research and other random things, on top of toys, drawings, sippy cups and crumbs…lots of crumbs.
-When truthfully, work spaces should give us peace and solitude so that our minds can open and flow free in order for us to create.
+If you’re someone who works from home it can sometimes be a difficult task to keep your area neat, clean, and tranquil.
+My desk on a good day can be covered with work, research, and other random things – on top of toys, drawings, sippy cups, and crumbs…lots of crumbs.
+When truthfully, workspaces should give us peace and solitude so that our minds can open and flow free in order for us to create.
 But as you know it doesn’t always work that way.

 Ways I keep my area organized: